okta/odyssey/packages/docs/principles.md

 ---
 template: plain
 title: Principles
 headline: Principles
-lead: Okta's design principles are Odyssey's north star.
+lede: Okta's design principles are Odyssey's north star.
 They guide us in making critical decisions as a team.
 ---

 <Description>